awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ![\[Evaluation of identity-based policies and SCPs\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/permissions_scp-idp.png)

+You can learn [whether your account is a member of an organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_account) in AWS Organizations\.
+Organization members might be affected by an SCP\.
+To view this data using the AWS CLI command or AWS API operation, you must have permissions for the `organizations:DescribeOrganization` action for your Organizations entity\.
+You must have additional permissions to perform the operation in the Organizations console\.
+To learn whether an SCP is denying access to a specific request, or to change your effective permissions, contact your AWS Organizations administrator\.

 ## Determining Whether a Request Is Allowed or Denied Within an Account<a name="policy-eval-denyallow"></a>

 Assume that a principal sends a request to AWS to access a resource in the same account as the principal's entity\.
 The AWS enforcement code decides whether the request should be allowed or denied\.
 AWS gathers all of the policies that apply to the request context\.
 The following is a high\-level summary of the AWS evaluation logic on those policies within a single account\.